Recruiting to major donor fundraising roles

 Who did we offer it to?
 The fundraiser who hadn’t formally done a major donor role.
 She excelled demonstrating all the skills at interview, and I’m really excited for what she’ll achieve in her new role (and at the opportunity of coaching her).

-3) What are you offering – flexibility?!!
+3) What are you offering beyond salary?

 Salary is important but it’s not the be all and end all.
-Adam at Charisma Recruitment shared a story at a fantastic networking event recently of a major donor fundraiser who had two job offers, and accepted the lower salary because of the home-working and flexibility offered.
+Adam at Charisma Recruitment shared a story at networking event of a major donor fundraiser who had two job offers, and accepted the lower salary because of the home-working and flexibility offered.
 (Thanks to Helen Denny and Lucy Gower for putting the event on.)

 Achieving my first Head of Relationship Fundraising role, I thought I could persuade the hiring manager to consider me working 4 days per week.
 Their response?
 They’d consider it but only after I’d worked full-time for 6 months.
 What a 6 months it was with the exhaustion unique to having a one year old!
 I eventually got my 4 days, but at what cost?
 A less tired and wiser Louise would have turned them down and they’d have lost out.